ulzbug/apache2.4-cis/README.md

 ## :heavy_exclamation_mark: Disclaimer

 This project is a set of tools.
 They are meant to help the system administrator built a secure environment.
-While we use it at OVHcloud to harden our PCI-DSS compliant infrastructure, we can not guarantee that it will work for you.
+While we use it to harden our PCI-DSS compliant infrastructure, we can not guarantee that it will work for you.
 It will not magically secure any random host.